draronbalogh/3d/README.md

 use it like:
 netstat -ano | findstr :3000
-netstat -ano | findstr :5000
+netstat -ano | findstr :5000 // vagy PORT3D in config

 ahol fut:
 tskill typeyourPIDhere   // change tskill for taskkill in git bash